nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/response-headers.md

 EOF
 ```

-This HTTPRoute has a few important properties:

-- The `parentRefs` references the gateway resource that we created, and specifically defines the `http` listener to attach to, via the `sectionName` field.
-- `cafe.example.com` is the hostname that is matched for all requests to the backends defined in this HTTPRoute.
-- The `match` rule defines that all requests with the path prefix `/headers` are sent to the `headers` Service.
-- There is a `ResponseHeaderModifier` filter defined for the path prefix `/headers`.
-This filter sets the value for the header `X-Header-Set` to `overwritten-value`, adds the value `this-is-the-appended-value` to the header `X-Header-Add`, and removes `X-Header-Remove` header.
+Notice that this HTTPRoute has a `ResponseHeaderModifier` filter defined for the path prefix `/headers`.
+This filter:

+- Sets the value for the header `X-Header-Set` to `overwritten-value`.
+- Adds the value `this-is-the-appended-value` to the header `X-Header-Add`.
+- Removes `X-Header-Remove` header.

 ### Send Traffic to the Modified Headers Application

-Notice our configured header values can be seen in the `responseHeaders` section below, and that the `X-Header-Remove` header is absent.
-The header `X-Header-Add` gets appended with the new value and `X-Header-Set` gets overwritten to `overwritten-value` as defined in the *HttpRoute*.
+We will send a curl request to the modified `headers` application and verify the response headers are modified.

 ```shell
 curl -i --resolve cafe.example.com:$GW_PORT:$GW_IP http://cafe.example.com:$GW_PORT/headers